 - Find ways to work with your child’s school, your employer, landlord, or other entities that might be able to work with you to help.

-Your Victim Advocate is available to you whenever you need them, even months or years after your initial visit to Sylvia’s CAC.
 Your Victim Advocate will follow your case through the court system and, in partnership with the Prosecutor’s Office and law enforcement, help you know what’s happening including important dates, legal guidelines, and more.
+They will also help you connect to specialized medical and mental health care.

 Your Victim Advocate can help you find many useful services that fit your needs, location, schedule, and income.
 But you can also browse our Boone County Services Directory for shelters, food banks, things to do, medical services, therapists, and more.